Chronicle of Aniane: Manuscripts

 The Chronicle of Aniane is found today in a single manuscript codex now in the National Library of France, BN lat.
 5941, where it is the first text at folios 2r–49v.
-It was formerly in the possession of Étienne Baluze until his death in 1718, when it passed to the Bibliothèque nationale.
+It was formerly in the possession of Étienne Baluze until his death in 1718, when it passed to the National Library.
 It still bears his pressmark, Bal.
 88. It is sometimes called the Codex Rivipulliensis, because it once belonged to the monastery of Santa Maria de Ripoll.

 The copy of the Chronicle in BN lat.
-5941 is dated palaeographically to the late eleventh or early twelfth century.
+5941 is dated, on palaeographic grounds, to the late eleventh or early twelfth century.
 Most scholars believe it was copied at Aniane, but Jean Dufour argued that the script is similar to that of another manuscript produced in the Abbey of Arles-sur-Tech.
 The contents of BN lat.
 5941, however, were only bound together as a codex several centuries after the Chronicle itself was copied, probably in the fourteenth century.
 The Chronicle is followed in the codex by the Deeds of the Counts of Barcelona; a short epicedion (funeral elegy) for Count Raymond Borrell of Barcelona; a letter purportedly from Prester John to Emperor Manuel Komnenos; a note on the marriages and offspring of Saint Anne; and a note based on the canons of the Council of Rome of 1082.

 In the seventeenth century, Pierre de Marca may have had access to a different copy of the Chronicle not otherwise known to scholarship.
 In his Marca Hispanica, published posthumously by Baluze in 1688, he cites the "Annals of Aniane" in ways that suggest he had a different copy of the chronicle than the one in BN lat.
 5941.
-He cites it for the date of the Battle of the River Berre in 737.
+He cites it, for example, for the date of the Battle of the River Berre in 737.